ohaikthxbai/ohaikthxbai.github.io/README.md

 # ohaikthxbai.github.io

-README: this will me my main website some day
+README: this will be my main website some day